achernikova/EvasionAttacksSDC/README.md

 ## Acknowledgements

-Firstly, I need to acknowledge chrisgundling and rwightman.
+Firstly, I would like to acknowledge chrisgundling and rwightman.

 *	I've used chrisgundling instructions for data extraction( https://github.com/udacity/self-driving-car/tree/master/steering-models/community-models/cg23) and his Epoch nodel architecture for training the classifier.